ZainabEid/InstagramZ/README.md

         - go to '/'  : register new user
         - '/profile/1' : add new post
         - edit profile description and image
-        - logout and visit try to visit '/profile/1' and '/profile/1/edit' //notice policy of user
+        - logout and try to visit '/profile/1' and '/profile/1/edit' //notice the policy of user
         - register more users and add posts
-        - follow and un follow users
+        - navigate to users by url and Follow/Unfollow users
         - go to '/' view the follwing user posts
+        - go to '/profile/1' // notice the posts, following, and follower count
+        - cliclk on any post, follow user, navigate to user's profile, delete post